Current Ministry Location – Peru

-Sister Joan was assigned to the Bolivia/Peru region in 1960.
-After language and culture study in Cochabamba, Bolivia Sister Joan was assigned in 1961 to Lima, Peru at the Ciudad de Dios (City of God) parish, a shanty town on the outskirts of the city doing Social work.
-In 1965, Sister Joan was sent for a short while to do social work in Guayaramerin, Bolivia.
+Sister Joan received her first overseas assignment to the Bolivia/Peru region in 1960.
+After language and culture study in Cochabamba, Bolivia Sister Joan was assigned in 1961 to Lima, Peru at the Ciudad de Dios (City of God) parish, a shanty town on the outskirts of the city to do Social work.
+In 1965, Sister Joan was loaned for a short time to do social work in Guayaramerin, Bolivia.

 Sister Joan returned to Peru in 1966 and was assigned to Arequipa.
 She headed up the parish office of Social Services.
 Sister Joan was a member of the Board of Directors of Arequipa’s Conference of Religious and delegate to the zonal bishops’ meetings for southern Peru from 1972- 1973.
 Sister Joan did pastoral work and group work with women, particularly farm women and maids and also organized a club for TB patients and formed a Bible Reflection group in the parish from 1974-1977.

-Sister Joan returned to the Center in 1977 and did Congregational Service in supportive services up to 1979.
+Sister Joan returned to the NY Center in 1977 and gave Congregational Service in supportive services up to 1979.

-In 1998 Sister Joan found herself up at 12,300 ft. above sea level in the Andes Mountains of Peru in the town of Yanque, where she and Sr. George Anthony (Antonia) of the Bronx, NY were involved in a breakfast program started in 1985.
+In 1998 Sister Joan found herself up at 12,300 ft. above sea level in the Andes Mountains of Peru in the town of Yanque, where she and Sr. George Anthony (Antonia) from the Bronx, NY were involved in a breakfast program started in 1985.
 The Sisters were convinced that food was more nourishing and healthy than medication.

 When her two elderly unmarried sisters were ill and needed help, Sister Joan went to San Mateo, California to be with them from 2004-2010.
 While there, Sister Joan kept in close contact with her friends in Yanque, Peru.
 After completion of her Family Ministry, Sister Joan returned to Peru on September 18, 2012.
-Sister Joan is currently residing in Arequipa and continues to do community service, Social Work, catechesis and formation of Christian leaders.
+Sister Joan resides in Arequipa providing community service, Social Work, catechesis and formation of Christian leaders.